The assessments offered are below. Scroll down for more information about each.

 Substance Use assessments have many acronyms.
 The acronyms are different based upon the treatment program, the state, or the court system.
 In Wisconsin, where Psych Connection is located, the acronym is AODA.
 Aside from being performed by a treatment program to determine treatment need, this assessment is commonly requested by court officials to assess addiction in DUI and Possession of a Controlled Substance cases.

 Psychosexual Assessments are also called Sex Offender Risk assessments.
 These evaluations are often completed to assess whether a person is in need of sex offending treatment.
 If so, the intensity and length of treatment is determined.
-If there are concerns about risk factors or risk levels, the assessment tools render a statistic that suggest the likelihood the person will commit another assault.
-Aside from treatment programs, this assessment is often requested by attorneys and judges to gain an understanding of the person's profile and to determine suitable restrictions for the offender.
+If there are concerns about risk factors or risk levels, the assessment tools render a statistic that suggest the likelihood the person will commit another sexual assault.
+Aside from treatment programs, this assessment is often requested by attorneys and judges to gain an understanding of the person's profile and to determine suitable restrictions (or liberties) for the offender.

 Malingering is an attempt to feign mental health symptoms for a personal gain.
 The "gain" could be money or income from a social service agency, an extended leave of absence from work, a reduction in sentencing by the court, or any other gain.
 Malingering assessments are often requested by agencies who are not equipped to evaluate the presence or severity of symptoms, but who suspect deception.
-Malingering tests are often included in Immigration Evaluations.

 CHILD CUSTODY EVALUATIONS